 3. Ubiquiti UDB Switch

 The UDB Switch is more than a standard PoE switch.
-Besides being able to work as one, it uniquely has a built-in Wi-Fi 7 media bridge.
-As a result, it can use Wi-Fi as the uplink, allowing it to host up to 8 PoE devices at a location where you can’t run a network cable.
+In addition to being able to work as one, it uniquely has a built-in Wi-Fi 7 media bridge.
+As a result, it can use Wi-Fi as the uplink, allowing it to power up to 8 PoE devices in locations where you can’t run a network cable.

 Ubiquiti UDB Switch's Rating